kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## An optimist is a person who sees a green light everywhere, while the pessimist sees only the red spotlight...
-The truly wise person is color-blind. - Albert Schweitzer
+    ## As a water bead on a lotus leaf, as water on a red lily, does not adhere, so the sage does not adhere to the seen, the heard, or the sensed. - The Buddha